-The high school selection process can be extremely challenging and confusing, and students who are system-involved do not get the individualized assistance they need from guidance counselors (due to very high ratios and other factors).
+The NYC high school selection process can be extremely challenging and confusing, and students in foster care often do not get the individualized assistance they need from guidance counselors (due to very high ratios), Case Planners, or foster parents.
 As a result, students often end up in local, lower-performing schools.